newlifewj/handow-seed/README.md

 $ npm start
 ```

-Run SHM server locally in _development-public_ mode, messages and errors are logged to console, and the UI is opened when server startup.
-There isn't permission control when SHM server run in _development-public_ mode.
+Run SHM server locally in _development-public_ mode, messages/errors are logged to console, and the UI is opened when server startup.
+No permission control when SHM server run in _development-public_ mode.

 ```bash
 $ npm run private